Thinking About Flat Roof Installation?

-It’s not easy to decide what type of flat roof is best for your commercial or residential building, but Rooging101 can navigate you through the process.
-Some flat roofing treatments are equally suitable for new construction or re-roofing applications, while others are not.
-Some flat roofing materials offer advantages in large-scale commercial projects but cause problems with smaller residential roofs.
-Energy performance, maintenance requirements, and installation costs are all factors to consider when choosing a flat roofing material.
+It’s not easy to decide what type of flat roof is best for your commercial or residential building, but the flat roofing contractors at Rooging101 can navigate you through the process.
+Flat roofing treatments are equally suitable for new construction or re-roofing applications, while others are not.
+Additionally, some flat roofing materials offer advantages in large-scale commercial projects but cause problems with smaller residential roofs.
+Energy performance, maintenance requirements, and installation costs are all factors to consider when choosing the right flat roofing solution for you.
 Roofing101 can help you choose the flat roof option that’s right for you!

 - Built-Up Roofing (BUR).
 This “old-school” flat roof treatment involves the application of roofing felt (tar paper) and asphalt-based roofing tar, often in multiple layers.
 A top layer of gravel or a reflective coating is required to cut down on heat gain and improve durability.
 Maintenance and repair work usually call for more felt and coating layers to be applied.

 - Modified Bitumen.
 This option works well on residential & small-scale commercial flat roofs.
 Because it comes in 3-ft.wide rolls, modified bitumen roofing is easy to handle and apply.
 The roof surface gets a reflective coating for durability and reduced heat absorption.

 - EPDM Roofing.
 Despite its exotic chemical derivation, ethylene propylene diene monomer has the look and feel of an everyday rubber inner tube.
 An EPDM roof can easily last 20 years with minimal maintenance, but its dark tone absorbs a tremendous amount of heat.
 To prolong the life of this single-ply roof and reduce cooling costs, a reflective top coating is essential.